 Humans also form the basic running gear at conception and it is similarly used for pumping blood, digesting food but not a lot more.
 Where we differ, is that while the brain tissue that operates our automatic system is fully functional, the development of what sets us apart, the conscious brain, is still a long way into the future at that point.

 In fact, the same neurons that exist in your head, also exist in large numbers in your body, mostly in the gut, food processing and waste disposal system.
 Yes indeed, you have 100 million brains cells, aka neurons, in your gut, spine, bowel and associated plumbing.
+You could think of it as your second brain and although it’s half a metre long it only contains 10% of your total brain power.

-These perform many of the basic functions of keeping you alive to breed more little humans, whether we need them or not.
+It performs many of the basic functions of keeping you alive to breed more little humans, whether we need them or not.

 As our brains grow and develop more connections, we gradually become self-aware.
 Just like evolution on the wider scale, there is no single point where we transition to self-awareness.
 There is no single day where we say, yesterday I was not self-aware, today I am so there is no single day we can say our ‘me’ was formed.